yash2974/bocchi-repository/README.md

 - the random image will dissapear and a random animation inside the container will be displayed until its still on hover.

 ## Easter Egg
 - 0.01% possibility of spawning legendary bocchi
+- "<h1>" will act as a button to spawn a bocchi which will move from one end to another end and delete the element after reacheing the end.